drwetter/testssl.sh/bin/Readme.md

 The binaries here have the naming scheme ``openssl.$(uname).$(uname -m)`` and will be picked up from testssl.sh if you run testssl.sh directly off the git directory.
+Otherwise you need ``testssl.sh`` to point to it via the argument (``--openssl=<here>``) or as an environment variable (``OPENSSL=<here> testssl.sh <yourargs>``).

-If you expect Kerberos ciphers: The Linux binaries with the trailing -krb5 need to be renamed accordingly or you need to supply the path either as an argument (``--openssl=<here>``) or as an environment variable (``OPENSSL=<here> testssl.sh <yourargs>``).
+The Linux binaries with the trailing ``-krb5`` come with Kerberos 5 support, they won't be automatically picked up as you need to make sure first they run (see libraries below).

-The precompiled binaries provided here have extended support for everything which is normally not in OpenSSL or LibreSSL -- 40+56 Bit, export/ANON ciphers, weak DH ciphers, SSLv2 etc. -- all the dirty features needed for testing.
-OTOH the binaries also come with extended support for new / advanced cipher suites and/or features which are not in the official branch like CHACHA20+POLY1305 and other ciphers like CAMELIA 256 Bit.
+All the precompiled binaries provided here have extended support for everything which is normally not in OpenSSL or LibreSSL -- 40+56 Bit, export/ANON ciphers, weak DH ciphers, SSLv2 etc. -- all the dirty features needed for testing.
+OTOH they also come with extended support for new / advanced cipher suites and/or features which are not in the official branch like CHACHA20+POLY1305 and CAMELIA 256 bit ciphers.

-The binaries in this directory are all compiled from an OpenSSL 1.0.2 fork from Peter Mosmans.
+The binariesi tn this directory are all compiled from an OpenSSL 1.0.2 fork from Peter Mosmans (https://github.com/PeterMosmans/openssl).
 Thx a bunch, Peter!

-Linux binaries so far come from Dirk, other contributors see ../CREDITS.md .
+Compiled Linux binaries so far come from Dirk, other contributors see ../CREDITS.md .

 Compiling and Usage Instructions